 Many people (although not too many) have written about substituting shaving creams with olive oil and it should work perfectly both for men and women.
-Apparently, according to this guy’s claim, shaving with olive oil is faster, cleaner and it leaves the skin feeling smoother.
+Apparently, according to some online opinions and claims (by men also), shaving with olive oil is faster, cleaner and it leaves the skin feeling smoother.
 In case you don’t want to use it instead of the shaving cream, you can always apply it as an after-shave.

 For centuries, olive oil has been used as a natural hair conditioner, that leaves the hair soft, healthy and shiny.

 Olive oil moisturizes and nourishes the scalp, it aids when you have problems with dandruff.
 Massage olive oil onto your scalp; it will help to hydrate it and prevent dandruff with time.

 If you have curly hair like me, you must hate frizz as much as I do; frizz in the summer, frizz in the winter.
 Now, olive oil is here to save the day.
 With regular use of olive oil (forget about the commercial frizz tamers and products that promise miracles), the frizz should get under control.
 Olive oil has a thick consistency and…

 Tames entangled and damaged hair

 Olive oil is a natural moisturizer that heals damaged hair.
 Massage olive oil to your hair and ends, before or after washing your hair.
 Olive oil strengthens your hair, making it healthier.

 There are dozens of olive oils on the market; seriously, it’s like a flood.
 You can easily get it anywhere you want.
 When buying, make sure to pay attention to the following conditions to get the best quality oil:

 - extra virgin